danieljakots/chownmeblog/content/getting-my-own-asn.md

 ### [Traffic engineering](#te) {: #te }

-Even if I messed around with BGP before, I hadn't really go deeper than the surface.
-Since I had a lot to learn network engineering wise, I read a lot of stuff.
-Among everything, I can highly recommend the [BGP For All playlist](https://www.youtube.com/watch?v=1pi18uNqsO4&list=PLjVwd8FlHBAQk5U2ScrjpeRJujGTCaMfR) from [NSRC](https://nsrc.org/)
+Even if I messed around with BGP before, I hadn't really gone deeper than the surface.
+Since I had a lot to learn network engineering-wise, I read a lot of stuff.
+Among everything, I highly recommend the [BGP For All playlist](https://www.youtube.com/watch?v=1pi18uNqsO4&list=PLjVwd8FlHBAQk5U2ScrjpeRJujGTCaMfR) from [NSRC](https://nsrc.org/)

 ### [Finding hosters](#findinghosters) {: #findinghosters }

-The google docs [Providers that offer BGP sessions](http://bgp.services) was incredibly helpful.
+The Google Docs [Providers that offer BGP sessions](http://bgp.services) was incredibly helpful.

 ## [Should you do it?](#shouldyoudoit) {: #shouldyoudoit }